consensus-shipyard/ipc-libs/docs/usage.md

 This command specifies the subnet to join, the amount of collateral to provide and the validator net address used by other validators to dial them.

 ## Listing your balance in a subnet
-To check if the funds arrived to their destination you can use the following command to list the balance of your wallet in a subnet:
+In order to send messages in a subnet, you'll need to have funds in your subnt account.
+You can use the following command to list the balance of your wallets in a subnet:
 ```bash
 $ ./bin/ipc-agent wallet list --subnet=<subnet-id>